Rules

 31) DURATION OF GAMES:

--The length of a game is 3 periods of 15 minutes running time, a 3-minute warmup will take place before games and a 1-minute break is given before the start of all periods.
+-The length of a game is 3 periods of 13 minutes running time, a 2-minute warmup will take place before games and a 1-minute break is given before the start of all periods.
 Teams will switch sides after each period.
-In the event of a tie game, a 3-man shootout will take place, with sudden death to take place in the event of a tie.
+In the event of a tie game, it will be a 2v2 OT for 2 minutes and if still tied, a 3-man shootout will take place until there is a winner.

 32) HIGH STICKS: